Distributed Algorithms for Robust Convex Optimization via the Scenario Approach

 For directed graphs, the information flow between nodes is unidirectional and the primal-dual algorithm for undirected graphs cannot be used.
 To overcome this issue, we address the coupled constraint by adopting a consensus algorithm and design a novel two-stage recursive algorithm.
 At the first stage, we solve an unconstrained optimization problem which removes the decoupled local constraints in the reformulated distributed optimization and obtain an intermediate state vector in each node.
 We notice that, in the classical literature \cite{nedic2009distributed,duchi2012dual,gharesifard2014distributed,lee2016asynchronous}, the assumption on balanced graphs is often made.
 In our paper, this restrictive assumption is removed and this step is non-trivial, see e.g. \cite{nedic2015distributed,xi2015directed}.
 At the second stage, each node individually addresses its decoupled local constraints by adopting a generalization of Polyak random algorithm \cite{nedic2011random}, which moves its intermediate state vector toward a randomly selected local constraint set.
-Combining these two stages, and under some very mild conditions, both consensus and feasibility of the iteration in each node are achieved almost surely.
-Although this parallel algorithm is completely different from the primal-dual sub-gradient algorithm previously described, both algorithms essentially converge at a speed $O(1/(\sum_{t=1}^k\zeta^t))$ where $\{\zeta^t\}$ is a sequence of appropriately decreasing stepsizes.
+Combining these two stages, and under some mild conditions, both consensus and feasibility of the iteration in each node are achieved almost surely.
+Although this distributed algorithm is completely different from the primal-dual sub-gradient algorithm previously described, both algorithms essentially converge at a speed $O(1/(\sum_{t=1}^k\zeta^t))$ where $\{\zeta^t\}$ is a sequence of appropriately decreasing stepsizes.

 The rest of this paper is organized as follows.
-In Section \ref{sec_rcp}, we formulate RCO and include three motivating examples, after which the probabilistic approach to RCO is introduced.
-In Section \ref{sec_nps}, we describe a parallel computing framework for distributedly solving the SP.
-In Section \ref{sec_npsa}, a networked parallel algorithm is proposed via the primal-dual sub-gradient method for undirected graphs and show its convergence.
-In Section \ref{sec_nrpa}, we design a distributed random projected algorithm over directed graphs to distributedly solve RCO.
-In Section \ref{sec_est}, we show how to extend these results to stochastically time-varying graphs.
+In Section \ref{sec_rcp}, we formulate RCO and include four motivating examples, after which the probabilistic approach to RCO is introduced.
+In Section \ref{sec_nps}, we describe a distributed computing framework for the SP.
+In Section \ref{sec_npsa}, a distributed algorithm is proposed via the primal-dual sub-gradient method for undirected graphs and show its convergence.
+In Section \ref{sec_nrpa}, we design a distributed random projected algorithm over directed graphs to solve RCO.
 An example focused on robust system identification is included in Section \ref{sec_simulation}.
 Some brief concluding remarks are drawn in Section \ref{sec_conclusion}.